What Is Gold Spread? How to Calculate Gold Spread & Find the Lowest Spread

 Fixed Spread

-A fixed gold spread provides stable and predictable trading costs.
+A fixed spread in gold provides stable and predictable trading costs.
 Determined by the broker, this type remains unchanged during normal market conditions and is ideal for beginner traders who want cost certainty.
 However, during major economic events, fixed spreads may still adjust.
 Fixed spreads are often higher than variable spreads, and most brokers do not widely offer them due to low demand.

 Floating Spread